box/developer.box.com/content/pages/platform/user-types.md

 A Service Account provides developers with a programmatic authentication mechanism for server-side integrations with Box.
 In other words, an application can authenticate to Box as the service, which is represented by a Service Account user.
-Service accounts are only accessible via the API, meaning they do not have login credentials.
+Service Accounts are only accessible with the API, meaning they do not have login credentials.

 A Service Account can then be used to create other application specific users, called App Users described further below.